 Finding factual errors causes the credit bureaus to do their job properly.
 Frustrate the credit bureaus to the point they will follow the FCRA and actually investigate a dispute or even better, frustrate them to the point they will delete the negative tradeline.

 It may not work every time but you will find you can get a lot more mileage out of dispute letters containing factual errors whether than disputing “not mine” only to have the investigation results come back verified.

-After disputing using factual errors, as a last resort, request the method of verification.
-Request the CRA give you the following: (a) The name of the creditor; (b) the person’s name they verified the dispute with; (c) the address; (d) the telephone number; and (e) the documentation used to verify the dispute.
 There could be negative consequences to your credit score by disputing collection accounts so it is important to read “What you should know before disputing a collection account.”

 Collection accounts often change hands with debt collectors selling accounts to other collectors making it possible to have more than one debt collector listed on your reports for one account.
 When this happens, you can typically have the older collection removed by disputing it with the credit bureaus.

 A collection agency must prove they have a legal right to collect the debt.
 The FDCPA entitles you to validate a debt when a collection agency demands money from you.
 If a collection agency can’t validate the debt, the credit bureau cannot list it as a negative mark on your credit report.